24/7 INJURY HELPLINE (479) 783-0036

 Arkansas does not have a statewide helmet law for bicyclists.
 However, some cities and counties may have local ordinances requiring helmet use, particularly for children under a certain age.
 Regardless of the law, wearing a helmet is always recommended as it can significantly reduce the risk of head injuries in the event of an accident.

-However, a bicyclist’s failure to wear a helmet does not excuse negligent behavior by motorists.
+However, a bicyclist’s failure to wear a helmet does not excuse negligent behavior by motorcycle riders.
 If you were injured while riding your bike, an experienced bicycle accident attorney can help you recover the maximum compensation available in your claim.

 What Bicycle Safety Laws Apply to Motorists?